ayushvarshn/coding-notes-python/interview-questions.md

 * Lower-Level Operations: NumPy operations are implemented in C, and they interface directly with low-level memory management, leading to significant performance improvements over the higher-level abstractions in Pandas.

 * Reduced Overhead: Pandas provides more functionality and flexibility for data manipulation and analysis, which comes with additional overhead.
 This makes it slower for tasks where these additional features are not necessary.

+**Python Memory Management**

+**Heap Memory**
+* Heap memory is used for dynamic memory allocation.
+This includes objects like lists, dictionaries, and class instances, which are created and managed at runtime.
+* Heap memory is managed through Python’s memory manager and garbage collector.
+Python uses a combination of reference counting and generational garbage collection to handle the lifecycle of objects and reclaim memory when objects are no longer needed.
+* Python uses memory pools and arenas to manage heap memory efficiently.
+Objects are allocated in fixed-size blocks from these pools, which helps reduce fragmentation and improve performance.

+**Stack Memory**
+* Stack memory is used for managing function calls and local variables.
+Each time a function is called, a new stack frame is created to hold the function’s local variables, arguments, and return address.

+**How Memory Pools Work in Python**
+PyMalloc:
+PyMalloc is Python's specialized allocator for small objects.
+It uses a system of memory pools to manage memory efficiently.
+PyMalloc organizes memory into different pools based on the size of the objects being allocated.
+Each pool is a collection of memory blocks of a specific size.

+Object Allocation:
+When an object is created, Python’s memory manager allocates memory from the appropriate pool based on the object’s size.
+For example, objects that fit into a small block size are allocated from a pool dedicated to small objects.

+Object Deallocation:
+When an object is no longer needed, its memory is returned to the pool rather than being freed back to the operating system.
+This memory can then be reused for future allocations, reducing the overhead of repeated allocations and deallocations.

+Memory Arenas:
+Arenas are large blocks of memory that are divided into smaller pools.
+Python allocates and manages memory in these arenas to handle large numbers of small objects efficiently.